MegaCon: Post-pandemic era

 2022 featured a return to normal operations with Elijah Wood, Sean Astin, Dominic Monaghan, and Billy Boyd, the Hobbits of the Lord of the Rings, reuniting on stage as well as Kevin Smith and Jason Mewes of the Jay and Silent Bob show, Brendan Fraser, and Gina Carano being other highlight guest appearances.
 MegaCon inaugurated FanExpo's partnership with virtual auction site WhatNot, featuring a Virtual MegaCon with virtual celebrity signings, comic artist sketch streams, and streams of cosplay contests, as well as a WhatNot booth.
 Numerous traffic issues in the surrounding areas due to record attendance reached local news headlines.
 Several tiers of tickets including family packages and youth tickets were sold out on Saturday.
 Surpassing Comic Con International's attendance cap of 130,000, MegaCon became the second most attended fan convention in the United States after New York Comic Con.
 The last day of the 2022 convention hosted a memorial service for the late comic artist George Perez, who was a frequent guest at the convention.

 2023 introduced advanced paid parking from several parking lots as well as shuttles to the convention as a way to alleviate traffic issues.
 A Wednesday pre-launch party was added to the afterhours party line up at ICON Park.
 Tickets for the 2024 event went on sale the day after the 2023 event ended, a change in tradition from tickets going on sale 5–6 months prior to the event.
 The 2023 event was plagued by overcrowding in celebrity areas and some hospitalizations occurred while a small fire also occurred in one of the food stands but no injuries resulted from it.
 The 2024 event did not see a repeat of these woes due to a redesigned celebrity area.
 2024 debuted an afterhours takeover of Universal Islands of Adventure theme park.

 Late 2020s

 In 2025, MegaCon expanded their exhibit hall to take up the entire North/South Concourse, an area of 950,000 sqft, surpassing New York Comic Con's Javits Center as the largest used exhibition hall of a fan convention in North America.
+Tattoo vendors on the vendor floor were discontinued after being a mainstay of the exhibit hall.
 The theme park afterhours event from the previous year was expanded to both parks at Universal Orlando resort.
 A few events were added to the nearby Rosen Centre hotel including a breakfast event featuring Ashley Eckstein.

-Reaching over 210,000 attendees, the convention surpassed New York Comic Con in attendance to become the largest fan convention in North America.
+In 2026, the show further expanded by moving into nearly the entire West building including 1 million sqft of its exhibit hall space, making it the first comic convention in North America to surpass 1000000 sqft of used exhibit hall space.
+The show announced a large Lord of the Rings cast lineup which included several members of Wētā Workshop in a partnership of merchandise.
+Reaching over 200,000 attendees, the convention rivaled New York Comic Con in attendance to become the largest fan convention in North America.